This post may contain affiliate links. Read my disclosure policy here.

-Join this important Twitter Party brought to you by the OTC Literacy Program from Scholastic.
+Join this Twitter Party brought to you by the OTC Literacy Program from Scholastic.
 If you’re a parent of tweens or teens, or you know someone who is, please join this critical discussion to learn more about protecting young people from Over-the-Counter Medications.
 The Twitter Party is at 8 pm Eastern, Wednesday, November 13th, 2013 with HashTag #OTCed.

 Did you know research shows that tweens begin to self-administer medicines around 11 years old, or 5th to 6th grade?